 - Where a student is seeking a deferred examination on

-the basis of an unavoidable work commitment, a certificate to that
+the basis of an unavoidable work commitment, an official statement

-effect from the students employer will be required.
-The
+to that effect from the students employer will be required.

 and the inability of the student to sit the examination.